titpetric/platform/docs/database.md

 The platform scans the runtime environment for `PLATFORM_DB_` prefixed environment variables.
 The remainder after the prefix is used for the connection name.

-This is done from `init`, and automatically invokes `plaform.Database.Add`.

-To register additional connection strings at runtime, you should invoke the `Add` function.
-This is the intended pattern if you want to provide configuration from a config file or other location.

 ## Connection strings